ON THE SAME SIDE OF THE NET

 Therefore God asks us to cease from our own works and to seek Him continually that we might flow with that completed work and not bring confusion with our own plans and works.

-"One the same side of the net."
-A simple expression, but it reveals the heart of the "rest of God," of which the Book of Hebrews speaks.
+“One the same side of the net.”
+A simple expression, but it reveals the heart of the “rest of God,” which the Book of Hebrews speaks of.
 It portrays also the spiritual fulfillment of the Jewish feast of Tabernacles, in which the Fullness of God dwells in the saint.

 For anyone who enters God’s rest also rests from his own work, just as God did from his.
 Let us, therefore, make every effort to enter that rest, so that no one will fall by following their example of disobedience.
 (Hebrews 4:10,11)

-Obviously, we have to set aside our own life if we are to live by the Life of Jesus.
+Obviously, we must set aside our own life if we are to live by the Life of Jesus.
 Would you like to do that?

-Let's take a look at the twelfth chapter of the Book of Isaiah.
+Let’s take a look at Isaiah chapter 12.
 The Jews chanted this passage when they celebrated the feast of Tabernacles.
-The Jews, who have an unusual ability to understand God, knew somehow that the passage in Isaiah had to do with God making His habitation (booth) with the believers.
+The Jews, who have an unusual ability to understand God, knew somehow that this passage in Isaiah had to do with God making His habitation (booth) with the believers.